Close

 Person putting eye drops in (close-up)

-What’s the best eye gel for dry eyes?
+What’s the best eye gel or eye drops for dry eyes?

 Eye gel aims to lock in moisture and help to soothe the itching and redness associated with dry eyes.
 It comes in many forms such as tubes or drops, like our popular VisuXL Gel.
 Our VisuXL Gel can be used for day and night use, making it a good choice for people looking for a reliable eye gel treatment.
 It contains cross-linked sodium carboxymethylcellulose which is a safe, effective and long lasting lubricant.
 [18]